Massacre (Marvel Comics): Fictional character biography

-Marcus Lyman was an ordinary man until a failed assassination attempt nearly claimed his life.
-He and his wife Judy Lyman were successful traders for a local Wall Street firm in New York City until an unhappy client planted a car bomb on their vehicle.
-The bomb killed Judy Lyman but Marcus survived with a piece of shrapnel from the explosion stuck in his forehead, penetrating his brain.
-The shrapnel was successfully removed but not without consequence: the damage had caused certain connections in Lyman's brain to no longer function.
-As a result, he lost his ability to feel emotion.
-He was sent to the Ravencroft Institute For The Criminally Insane, where he was treated by Dr. Ashley Kafka.
-Dr. Kafka was disturbed by Lyman and she found that there was nothing she could do to help his mental state, advising that he be held under observation indefinitely.
+Marcus Lyman and his wife Judy Lyman are traders for a Wall Street firm in New York City until an unhappy client plants a car bomb on their vehicle.
+The bomb kills Judy; Marcus survives, but is left with shrapnel penetrating his brain.
+The shrapnel is successfully removed, but has damaged Marcus' brain and left him unable to feel emotion.
+Marcus is sent to the Ravencroft institute, where he is treated by Ashley Kafka.
+Kafka is disturbed by Marcus and finds that there is nothing she can do to help his mental state, advising that he be held under observation indefinitely.

-Now calling himself "Massacre", Marcus Lyman escaped the Ravencroft Institute and began kidnapping hostages.
-He held the hostages in a building, killing one of them to prove that he was willing to do so.
-The police began attempting negotiations with Massacre.
-Having temporarily lost his Spider-sense, Spider-Man arrived on the crime scene in an attempt to free the hostages, but was barely able to do so due to Massacre's heavy artillery.
-Massacre managed to escaped the scene, though not before Spider-Man secretly placed a Spider Tracer on him.
-Massacre resurfaced not long after, kidnapping another set of hostages at his former Wall Street firm but Spider-Man arrived on the scene prepared.
-Now donning a bullet proof costume and magnetic webbing, Spider-Man was able to defeat Massacre and rescue the hostages.
-When asked about his motivations, Massacre admitted that he had no particular reason for committing the crimes he did.
-Massacre was sent back to the Ravencroft Institute.
+Now calling himself "Massacre", Marcus Lyman escapes Ravencroft and takes several hostages, killing one of them to prove that he was willing to do so.
+The police begin attempting negotiations with Massacre.
+Spider-Man arrives in an attempt to free the hostages, but is barely able to do so due to Massacre's heavy artillery.
+Massacre manages to escape, though not before Spider-Man secretly places a Spider Tracer on him.
+Massacre resurfaces not long after, taking another group of hostages at his former Wall Street firm.
+Now donning a bullet proof costume and magnetic webbing, Spider-Man defeats Massacre and rescues the hostages.
+Massacre is returned to Ravencroft and admits to having no particular motivation for his crimes.